ExpediaGroup/mittens/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Please check if there's an open issue for the same or a similar bug.
+about: Create a report to help us improve
+labels: bug

 ---